okunator/cellseg_models.pytorch/README.md

 - [Training Stardist with Pannuke](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/pannuke_nuclei_segmentation_stardist.ipynb).
 Here we train the Stardist multi-class nuclei segmentation model with an `imagenet` pretrained `efficientnetv2_s` backbone from the `timm` library.
 The Pannuke dataset (fold 1 & fold 2) are used for training data and the fold 3 is used as validation data.
 The model is trained by utilizing [lightning](https://lightning.ai/docs/pytorch/latest/).
 - [Training CellPose with Pannuke](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/pannuke_nuclei_segmentation_cellpose.ipynb).
 Here we train the CellPose multi-class nuclei segmentation model with an `imagenet` pretrained `convnext_small` backbone from the `timm` library.
 The Pannuke dataset (fold 1 & fold 2) are used for training data and the fold 3 is used as validation data.
 The model is trained (with checkpointing) by utilizing [accelerate](https://huggingface.co/docs/accelerate/index) by hugginface.
 - [Training OmniPose with Pannuke](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/pannuke_nuclei_segmentation_omnipose.ipynb).
 Here we train the OmniPose multi-class nuclei segmentation model with an `imagenet` pretrained `focalnet_small_lrf` backbone from the `timm` library.
 The Pannuke dataset (fold 1 & fold 2) are used for training data and the fold 3 is used as validation data.
 The model is trained (with checkpointing) by utilizing [accelerate](https://huggingface.co/docs/accelerate/index) by hugginface.
+- [Finetuning CellPose with DINOv2 backbone for Pannuke](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/pannuke_nuclei_segmentation_cellpose_dinov2.ipynb).
+Here we finetune the CellPose multi-class nuclei segmentation model with a `LVD-142M` pretrained `DINOv2` backbone.
+The Pannuke dataset (fold 1 & fold 2) are used for training data and the fold 3 is used as validation data.
+The model is trained (with checkpointing) by utilizing [lightning](https://lightning.ai/docs/pytorch/latest/).
 - [Finetuning CellVit-SAM with Pannuke](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/pannuke_nuclei_segmentation_cellvit.ipynb).
-Here we finetune the CellVit-SAM multi-class nuclei segmentation model with a `SA-1B` pretrained SAM-image-encoder backbone.
+Here we finetune the CellVit-SAM multi-class nuclei segmentation model with a `SA-1B` pretrained SAM-image-encoder backbone (checkout [`SAM`](https://github.com/facebookresearch/segment-anything)).
 The encoder is transformer based `VitDet`-model.
 The Pannuke dataset (fold 1 & fold 2) are used for training data and the fold 3 is used as validation data.
 The model is trained (with checkpointing) by utilizing [accelerate](https://huggingface.co/docs/accelerate/index) by hugginface.
 - [Training CellPose with Lizard](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/lizard_nuclei_segmentation_cellpose.ipynb).
 Train the Cellpose model with Lizard dataset that is composed of varying sized images.
 - [Benchmarking Cellpose Trained on Pannuke](https://github.com/okunator/cellseg_models.pytorch/blob/main/examples/pannuke_cellpose_benchmark.ipynb).
 Benchmark Cellpose trained on Pannuke.
 Both the model performance and latency.